devonsparks/IfcObjAsm/README.md

 ### _objectify_
 _objectify_ takes an IFCXML and transforms it into an object repository.
 The resulting repository contains one file for each IFCRoot-descended entity in the input file, named by its ifc:GlobalId. _objectify_  will emit on stdout an IFCXML file containing XIncludes to the created objects.
-If this file is later _expand_ed, it will be semantically equivalent to the input file.
+If this file is later passed to _expand_, it will be semantically equivalent to the input file.

 See [hellowall](https://github.com/devonsparks/IfcObjAsm/tree/master/samples/hellowall/objects) as an example.